 When I refer to “reading,” I am thinking primarily of written texts.
 At every level, I aim to assign texts that require students to stretch, that push them to develop as readers.
-In the context of a theology department, that means assigning primary texts from a range of historical periods and contemporary perspectives.
-Students in my class should expect to engage directly with both Athanasius and James Cone, with Anselm and Rosemary Radforth Ruether.
+In the context of a humanities department, that means assigning primary texts from a range of historical periods and contemporary perspectives.
+Students in my class should expect to engage directly with both Plato and Judith Butler, with Homer and Zora Neale Hurston.
 The length and difficulty of the texts will necessarily vary depending on the course level, but for me the requirement that students grapple to some extent with primary texts firsthand is non-negotiable, even in a first-year introductory course.

-Helping students to become better readers requires making the text, not the professor, into the center of authority for the class—which I have found to be particularly crucial when I teach texts as a person who is relatively privileged.
+Helping students to become better readers requires making the text, not the professor, into the primary point of reference for the class—which I have found to be particularly crucial when I teach texts as a person who is relatively privileged.
 Being honest and vulnerable about the ways texts challenge me can be crucial for building trust, as I learned when teaching courses in feminist theology as a male feminist ally.

 Centering the text will look different at different levels.
-In a large introductory course, lecturing is unavoidable—not only to provide historical context and background, but to model the style of reading I am hoping to inculcate.
+In a large introductory course, some lecturing is unavoidable—not only to provide historical context and background, but to model the style of reading I am hoping to inculcate.
 In lectures, I aim not merely to explain the reading, but to narrate the strategies that enable me to enter into productive dialogue with the text.
-My hope is to provide tools that can be directly applied in discussion, whether led by me or by a teaching assistant.
+My hope is to provide tools that can be directly applied in discussion.

 My experience at small liberal arts colleges has convinced me that getting students engaged in discussion is absolutely essential to their intellectual growth.
-We learn by doing, and in the context of theological education, that means that students must actively participate in theological discourse.
+We learn by doing, and in the context of liberal arts education, that means that students must actively participate in the intellectual traditions they are studying.
 Many students and professors alike are skeptical of class discussion, due to the perception that it replaces the informed view of the professor with the less informed opinions of fellow students.
-Keeping the discussion centered on the text at hand is the best way to create dialogue among the students (displacing the professor as the center of attention) while avoiding the descent into a mere exchange of opinions.
-Graduate students will obviously be able to engage with the texts differently from first-year students, but the principle remains the same in both cases.
+Keeping the discussion focused on the text at hand is the best way to create dialogue among the students (displacing the professor as the center of attention) while avoiding the descent into a mere exchange of the opinions the students happen to have brought with them to class.